 |Source: New America Foundation 1|

-The federal government provided $35.9 billion in grant aid to help individuals pay for a higher education in the 2012-13 school year.
+The federal government provided $23.7 billion in grant aid to help individuals pay for a higher education in the 2014-15 school year.
 Nearly all of the aid was directed to students from lower income families.
 Grant aid does not need to be paid back and generally may be used to pay for tuition, housing and other expenses at any institution of higher education that the recipient wishes to attend.
 The largest federal grant program is the Pell Grant program, followed by the Supplemental Education Opportunity Grant program.
 These two programs award grants based solely on a student’s financial status.
-Two new grant programs established in 2006, Academic Competitiveness Grants and SMART grants, provide grant aid to students from lower income families who meet additional criteria, such as academic achievement and course of study.
+Two new grant programs established in 2006, Academic Competitiveness Grants and SMART grants, provided grant aid to students from lower income families who meet additional criteria, such as academic achievement and course of study; those programs are no longer funded.
 These four programs account for almost all federal higher education grant aid.

 The federal government provides a number of different tax reductions (credits, deductions, and exemptions) to assist individuals and families in paying for a higher education.
 Generally, federal tax benefits are targeted to middle and upper income individuals and families.
 In the case of tax credits and deductions, beneficiaries have their federal income taxes reduced in relation to tuition costs incurred that year, thereby indirectly lowering higher education costs.
 Federal education tax exemptions help boost the value of the savings individuals and families accumulate in special accounts to pay for higher education costs.

 Students can borrow federally subsidized loans to pay for tuition, housing and other costs associated with obtaining a higher education.
 Because students usually have little or no credit and employment history, or collateral, the federal government guarantees and subsidizes loans to help students obtain financing with more favorable repayment terms than they could receive in the private loan market.
 All students, regardless of personal or family income status, are eligible for federal student loans.
-For the 2012-13 school year, $106.4 billion in new federal student loans were made to students.
+For the 2014-15 school year, $99.6 billion in new federal student loans will be made to students.
 As such, loan programs are the main policy method by which the federal government helps support access to higher education.